Sooke Gathering Place

 Location, Design and Features

-What is the vision behind Sooke Gathering Place?
+What is the vision for the building design?

 Sooke Gathering Place will be a multi-purpose community hub that can adapt to the changing needs of Sooke for decades to come.
 The goal is to create a space that is functional, inviting, and accessible to everyone—a place where people can gather, learn, create, celebrate, and support one another under one roof.